On localizing groups of exotic diffeomorphisms of 4-manifolds: Introduction

 \textbf{Organization.} This article is organized as follows.
 In \cref{section Families Seiberg--Witten invariant}, we summarize tools from families Seiberg--Witten theory that shall be used to prove various non-localization results.
 In \cref{section localization}, we shall prove the localization result, (i) of Theorem~\ref{thm: localization intro}, which shall be also an ingredient of \cref{thm: localization intro Diff}.
 All non-localization results are proven in \cref{section Proof of non-localizability}, except for certain non-existence results for universal families corks, and exotic Dehn twist which are proven in \cref{senction Proof of the results on universal families corks}.

 \textbf{Acknowledgment.} It is our pleasure to thank Masaki Taniguchi for numerous helpful discussions which helped to shape this article.
 We are also grateful to Anubhav Mukherjee and Kristen Hendricks for their comments on an earlier version of the paper and Irving Dai for helpful discussions.
-We also thank Rutgers University-New Brunswick and MIT for hosting HK and AM respectively for seminars.
+We also thank Mark Powell for motivating conversations and the authors of \cite{krushkal2024corks} for freely sharing their results.
+We thank Rutgers University-New Brunswick and MIT for hosting HK and AM respectively for seminars where this article was initiated.
 HK was partially supported by JSPS KAKENHI Grant Number 21K13785.
 AM was partially supported by NSF DMS-2019396.
 AM also thanks IMPAN, Poland; where part of the work was done.